-Testing room, testing violations, and testing irregularities.
+Prohibited items in the testing room.
 On days before testing, teachers are expected to announce to students which items cannot be accessed in the testing room.
-(Test administration guides also include information about the use of prohibited items in the testing room.)
+(Test administration guides include information about the use of prohibited items in the testing room.)
 The use of prohibited items may constitute a misadministration or violation of the Testing Code of Ethics.